andOlga/AxiomVergeSpoilerMap/README.md

 # Axiom Verge Randomizer Spoiler Map

+## Created By: VideoGameRoulette
+## Contributors: WillowTheWhisperSR

-- Reads Axiom Verge Randomizer spoiler xml files and outputs item locations to screen.
+Reads Axiom Verge Randomizer spoiler xml files and outputs item locations to screen.

 # How To Use